PLAYS

 A play about six college kids in New York City.
 Kate Morgan, known by thousands of followers as @betterkatethannever, doesn't come home one night.
 The play deals with the aftermath of Kate's disappearance.
 As a result of losing Kate, the remaining five friends discover the ways they themselves are lost.
 They speak honestly about female friendship, fall in love, come to terms with sexual identity, and try to find Kate.
 They ultimately find each other.

-DOUBLE TAP had a developmental reading at Atlantic Theatre Company in 2019, and was a semifinalist for the National Playwright's Conference and the Thomas Wolfe International prize.
+DOUBLE TAP had a developmental reading at Atlantic Theatre Company and was a semifinalist for the National Playwright's Conference and the Thomas Wolfe International prize.

 DEAR COLLEGE,